tonsquemike/Any-Command-2-Threads/README.md

 # Any-Command-2-Threads
-Java library for run any process in parallel.
-Multiplataform (Only tested on OSX, Windows & Linux)
+Java library for run any process in parallel (JDK8).
+Multiplataform (Only tested on OSX, Windows 10 & Linux 2.12, 4.12 Kernel)
 ## Synopsis
 Java Library for run any JAR executable or command without know Java Threads and without modify your exiting projects Easiest way to run commands in parallell.